Board of Directors

 About the Parking Australia Board

-A Board of Directors administers Parking Australia’s affairs, subject to the vote of members and those willing to offer their services as board members.
+The Board of Directors administers Parking Australia’s affairs, subject to the vote of members and those willing to offer their services as board members.
 Board members are elected by the membership at the association’s Annual General Meeting, normally for a term of 3 years.
 The Parking Australia Board includes a representative from each state and territory in Australia.

 Becoming a Parking Australia Director